 How can I tell if my child is progressing?

-Every time you collect your child the Playleader will give you a brief summary of what your child has been doing that session.
-Should you wish to discuss anything in more detail the staff are always willing to meet you at a mutually convenient time.
+Every time you collect your child a staff member will give you a brief summary of what your child has been doing that session.
+Should you wish to discuss anything in more detail staff would be very happy to arrange a mutually convenient time for both parties.

 Each child has a key worker who will try to get to know your child a little better and they will maintain a profile of your child over their time with us.
 This will include photographs, examples of their work and notes on experiences and achievements.
-This will be sent home twice a year but of course you are free to look at it at any time.
-At the end of the year, those children moving on to another setting will also receive a written report.
+In August 2018 we set up an online Learning Journal so that both parents and children can access this information at any time.
+Staff will explain this online journal with you in great depth once your child has been officially enrolled into playgroup.
+Alongside this, all children moving on to another setting will also receive a written report prior to their exit.